 While you are still in service you can begin your application for Education Benefits.
 For instance, you can begin to manage your GI Bill benefits in preparation to attend college or a training program.
 Applying for these benefits is possible while still enlisted.

 Housing assistance is also available to you while still in service.
 You can go through the application process with the VA to see if you qualify for a guaranteed home loan or even a housing grant.
 This can help you begin your journey of living more independently with a service-connected disability.

 The military also provides benefits for you to recover from having a service-connected disability that limits your ability to work by providing Vocational Rehabilitation and Employment benefits and services.
 You can begin to take advantage of these before discharge.

 These VR&E benefits will help you discover options of employment for when you leave the military, as well as provide additional training if you need it.

 File a Winning VA Disability Claim

-The VA Benefits Delivery at Discharge program delivers numerous benefits, including the ability to file a VA disability claim early.
+The VA Benefits Delivery at Discharge program (BDD program) delivers numerous benefits, including the ability to file a VA disability claim early.

 But you still have to file a winning claim!

 In order to take full advantage of the BDD program, you will want to file a comprehensive and well-prepared claim.
 By doing things right the first time, you have a much better chance of getting the disability rating you deserve for better disability compensation.